float3/float3.github.io/content/posts/piracy-at-the-british-museum.md

 ---
-title: "Piracy at the British Museum"
+title: Piracy at the British Museum
 date: 2023-05-14
 updated: 2023-05-23
+tags:
+  - art
 ---

 ## Visiting the British Museum